playcanvas/sprites/README.md

 Progress Bars
 =============

-Check out this pack for an example as to how to make progress bars using sprites and different anchors:
+Check out this pack for an example on how to make progress bars using sprites and different anchors:

 http://playcanvas.com/playcanvas/tutorials/designer/pack/d2b86142-cfa3-11e3-8fd4-22000a4a0339